cs-ieee-ist/cs-essentials/content/topics/gdb/introduction.md

 # GDB - Introduction

 GDB (GNU Debugger) is a debugger that, like many others, allows you to watch in depth what a program is doing while in execution.
-According to GDB's documentation it can do four main kinds of things to help you catch bugs in the act:
+According to GDB's documentation, it can do four main kinds of things to help you catch bugs in the act:
-* Start your program, specifying anything that might affect its behavior.
+* Start your program, specifying anything that might affect its behaviour.
 * Make your program stop on specified conditions.
 * Examine what has happened, when your program has stopped.
 * Change things in your program, so you can experiment with correcting the effects of one bug and go on to learn about another.